kmeisthax/PD-Diffusion/README.md

 python -m PDDiffusion.unet.test --model_dir <name of your model> <output file.png>
 ```

 The generated image will be saved to the path you specify.
+If you've trained a conditional U-Net, this command will additionally expect a `--text_prompt` parameter with your actual text.

 # Known Issues